Optimal selection of the starting lineup for a football team: Introduction

-While the aforementioned papers have their own merits, there is a glaring drawback that the focus is generally on finding the best possible lineup only under different restrictions, and not on maximizing the gain which is often associated with the most favorable outcome.
+While the aforementioned papers have their own merits, there is a glaring drawback that the focus is generally on finding the best possible lineup only under different restrictions, and not on maximising the gain which is often associated with the most favourable outcome.
 To elaborate, it is often seen in football that a lineup consisting of the eleven best-rated players does not necessarily produce the highest chance of winning.
-A few studies, such as \cite{ge2020analysis}, \cite{cao2022team}, argue that in addition to player ratings, interaction and cooperation between players, opponent team, coach's insights etc.\ also impact the team performance.
-The existing literature on optimum lineup selection in football do not assess the effect of these additional variables on the most favorable outcome.
-We bridge this gap by constructing a methodology that is able to find deciding factors behind a team's success and subsequently apply suitable techniques to deduce the optimal lineup that is most likely to win against a specific opponent.
+A few studies, such as \cite{ge2020analysis}, \cite{cao2022team}, argue that in addition to player ratings, interaction and cooperation between players, opponent team, and other factors are also important.
+Extant literature on optimum lineup in football do not assess the effect of these additional variables on the most favourable outcome.
+We bridge this gap by constructing a methodology that finds deciding factors behind a team's success, and subsequently apply suitable techniques to deduce the optimal lineup that is most likely to win against a specific opponent.